Canada Housing Infrastructure Fund

 When can successful applicants begin incurring costs?

-Eligible project expenditures will only be reimbursed if they are incurred after the project has been approved.
-There are some exceptions, please consult the ‘Budgeting for project expenses' section of the Applicant Guide to learn more.
+Most eligible project expenditures will only be reimbursed if they are incurred after the project has been approved.
+There are some exceptions – please consult the ‘Budgeting for project expenses' section of the Direct Delivery Applicant guide or PT Stream Program Guide to learn more.

 -